jstnrme77/scalerrs-portal/progress.md

 - Updated notification icons to use exclamation points in circles for better visibility
 - Reorganized navigation elements to improve usability and information architecture
 - Modified the DashboardLayout component to conditionally show TopNavBar space only on the home page
+- Created a PageWrapper component to standardize padding across all pages